 - Using the internet connection belonging to your host when visiting friends or family.

-- Using the internet connection provided by a landlord.
+- Using the internet connection provided by a property owner.

-Unfortunately, many people don’t realize that each one of these situations, and many others like them, place the owner of the internet connection in the role of internet provider.
-In other words, they’re the ISP, and once again have all the capabilities associated with that.
+Each of these situations, and many others like them, place the owner of the internet connection in the role of internet provider.
+They’re the ISP, and once again have all the associated capabilities.

-When we talk about privacy, many people immediately think of online services.
-Given the regular news reports we hear of breaches at major providers, it’s important to keep the online services we use in mind.
+Online services from email to banking might be what you think of first when we talk about privacy.
+Given the regular news reports of breaches, it’s important to keep the services we use in mind.

 But the topic is both deeper and wider than that.
-We often fail to consider all of the online services we use.
-On top of that, we fail to recognize that these services are themselves subject to various laws and regulations that can further put our privacy and security at risk.
+It’s easy to miss all the online services we use.
+It’s also easy to miss that these services are themselves subject to various laws and regulations that can further put our privacy and security at risk.

-Email is a lifeline that almost everyone online relies on2.
-It’s been around for decades, and represents what might be considered the first cloud service, before “the cloud” was even a thing.
-We regularly share our lives, our stories, and of late, our private information with friends, family, businesses, and more, all via email.
+Email is a lifeline that almost everyone online relies on.2 It’s been around for decades and represents perhaps the first cloud service — before “the cloud” was even a thing.
+We regularly share our lives, our stories, and of late, our private information with friends, family, businesses, and more all via email.

-For the most part, email is all unencrypted.
-Our email provider can read it all.
-In fact, anyone with access to the servers between our email interface and our message’s destination can access it as it passes through.
+Email is unencrypted.
+Your email provider can read it all.
+Anyone with access to the servers between your email interface and your message’s destination can access it as it passes by.

-The good news is that there is so much email that, once again, we’d need to be pretty interesting for anyone to bother paying attention to what we have to say.
-Chances are, we’re not.
+The good news is that there’s so much email that you’d need to be pretty darn interesting for anyone to bother paying attention.

-Most important to your privacy and security is to simply be aware of the limitations of “plain old email”.
+Most important to your privacy and security is to be aware of the limitations of plain old email.

-Overshare much?
-When it comes to social media – meaning services like Facebook, Twitter, Instagram, and others – we are often our own worst enemies.
-Not understanding the ramifications of such visibility, people often share more than they should.
-This isn’t just about pictures of the drunken party that come back to bite someone when they apply a job; it runs a range from unexpected embarrassment to online harassment.
+Not understanding the ramifications of social media visibility, you may share more than you should.
+This isn’t just about the pictures of the drunken party that come back to bite you when applying for a job; it runs a range from unexpected embarrassment to online harassment.

-Social media providers have a wide variety of terms and conditions that allow them to do pretty much whatever they want with the information you post.
-Most aren’t interested in doing anything, but be it accidental or under legal pressure, providers have been known to take action that unexpectedly exposed more than the user intended.
+Social media providers have a wide variety of terms and conditions that allow them to do whatever they want with the information you post.
+Most aren’t interested in doing anything, but be it accidental or under legal pressure, providers have taken action that unexpectedly exposed more than users intended.

-The key things to remember when it comes to social media are:
+The key things to remember with social media are:

 - You’re probably sharing more than you think.

-- You’re almost definitely sharing to more people than you think.
+- You’re probably sharing to more people than you think.

-- The provider can be compelled to provide your access logs and what you post to the authorities.
+- Providers can be compelled to provide access logs and your postings to the authorities.

-- There is no “undo”.
+- There is no “undo” button.
 Once you post something, it’s stored somewhere, for much longer than you think.

 Cloud storage is awesome.
 It really is.
-As backing up is one of the themes I beat to death regularly, the number of additional options that online storage created is wonderful.
-There’s little excuse these days to lose more than a few minutes of work, even in the worst of disasters.
+As backing up is a theme I beat to death regularly, the additional options created by online storage are wonderful.
+There’s little excuse to lose more than a few minutes of work even in the worst of disasters.

-The single biggest issue with cloud storage is that the provider of the storage service has access to your data.
-When you think about it, they must have access to provide the service.
-That, then, exposes two risks:
+The biggest issue is that the storage provider necessarily has access to your data in order to provide the service.
+That exposes two risks:

-- The service provider (or its employees) can peek at your stuff.
+- The provider (or employees) can peek at your stuff.

-- The service provider can be compelled to provide your stuff to the authorities.
+- The provider can be compelled to provide your stuff to the authorities.

-One of the themes you might recognize here is the solution: encryption.
-For example, using a utility like BoxCryptor to transparently encrypt the files you store online ensures those files are accessible only to you.
+One theme you might recognize here is the solution: encryption.
+For example, using a utility like BoxCryptor to encrypt the files you store online ensures that those files are accessible only to you.

-One of the solutions for many types of network risk is the use of a VPN, or Virtual Private Network.
-This is often a fine and appropriate solution.
-It ensures that your entire internet conversation, from your computer to the VPN service itself, is encrypted and hidden from prying eyes.
-It’s a solution often recommended for people who travel a lot, who might need to make use of questionable internet services.
+It ensures your entire internet conversation, from your computer to the VPN service itself, is encrypted and hidden from prying eyes.
+It’s a solution often recommended for people who travel a lot who otherwise might need to make use of questionable internet services.

 What most don’t realize, however, is that using a VPN simply replaces one set of risks with another.

-In a very real sense, the VPN service becomes your ISP.
+In a way, the VPN service becomes your ISP.
 They provide a private, encrypted connection between you and their service.
-From that point, your connection continues onto the public internet.
+From that point on, your connection continues onto the public internet.

-The VPN has provided your connection to the internet, and like any ISP, that implies they can see what you’re up to.
+The VPN has provided your connection to the internet, and like any ISP, it implies they can see what you’re up to.

-More important, I would assert, is choosing a VPN service you can trust.
-Not only do you need to trust their implementation of VPN technology, but also that they’re not accessing, or otherwise allowing others to access, your data.
-Realize, too, many VPNs are based in other countries, or have a presence in other countries, which means they may be subject to the laws of countries other than your own.
+More important is choosing a VPN service you can trust.
+You need to trust their technology, but also that they’re not accessing or collecting, or allowing others to access, your data.
+VPNs are often based in, or have a presence in, other countries, meaning they may be subject to the laws of countries other than your own.

-The banking industry frustrates me.
-In fact, I’ll just say that I find the whole financial sector frustrating at times.
-While there are some good players out there who really understand privacy and security and manage it well, there are many who aren’t quite as on top of things as they should be.
-Everything from sending out legitimate mail that looks like spam, to outdated password requirements that are fundamentally unsecure, much of the industry is still playing “catch up” compared to many others.
+While some understand privacy and security and manage it well, there are many who aren’t as on top of things as they should be.
+Everything from sending out legitimate mail that looks like spam to outdated password requirements, much of the industry is still playing “catch up” compared to others.

-My feeling is, it’s no real coincidence that many of the major hacks we hear about are in financial services.
+My feeling is that it is no coincidence that many of the hacks we hear about are in financial services.3

 Fortunately, your money is generally protected in the banking world.
-With other professional services, such as online bookkeeping, bill paying, financial reporting, and more, things are more haphazard.
+However, with other professional services, such as online bookkeeping, bill paying, financial reporting, and more, things are more haphazard.